Whitfrost21/react-calculator/README.md

-# Basic Calculator in React
+IIS# Basic Calculator in React

 ## Description
 This is a simple calculator application built using React.js.
 It supports basic arithmetic operations such as addition, subtraction, multiplication, and division.